Saudi Arabia Says Journalist Khashoggi Died After Fight in Consulate

 Turkish authorities also denied Friday they have shared with U.S. officials an audio recording of the torture and killing of Khashoggi.

-According to Anadolu, Turkish Foreign Minister Mevlut Cavusoglu said, "It is out of the question for us to share this or that information with any country."
+According to Anadolu, the state-run news agency of the Turkish government, Turkey Foreign Minister Mevlut Cavusoglu said, “It is out of the question for us to share this or that information with any country.”

-Asked by reporters Thursday whether Khashoggi was dead, Trump responded it "certainly looks" like he is and that is "very sad."
+Late Friday, some U.S. lawmakers weighed in on the Saudi announcement about Khashoggi’s fate.

-Upon his return from speaking with Saudi and Turkish leaders, Pompeo briefed Trump at the White House earlier Thursday, asking him to give Saudi Arabia a few more days to complete its investigation of the disappearance of the writer.
+Republican Sen. Lindsey Graham, a close Trump ally, tweeted, “To say that I am skeptical of the new Saudi narrative about Mr. Khashoggi is an understatement.”

 Steve Herman contributed to this report.